ombegov/policy-v2/_tic-draft/index.md

     3. Send your content suggestions or proposed revisions to the OMB Office of the Federal Chief Information Officer via email to <a href="mailto:{{site.mail}}">{{site.mail}}</a>.
 Please note that all comments received will be posted publicly.
     </p>
     <p>
-    Due to the partial lapse in appropriations, the deadline for submitting comments has been extended.
+    Due to the partial lapse in appropriations, the deadline for submitting comments has been extended to February 8th, 2019.
     </p>
   </div>
 </div>